Cricket Chirper - Laughing Locust

 This craft takes a bit of preparation.
 You may want to divide the different duties up between several leaders or host a work day with several volunteers helping to prep them.

 There are many options for these snakes.
 I always make the heads out of clay however, you can make them out of foam, heavy cardboard or anything that you choose.
-You can also substitute the beads with paper chains or small lengths of plastic straws.
-I have attached samples in the pics below.
+You can also substitute the beads with paper chains or small lengths of plastic straws (see post below this one).

 Prior to class